Cohegen/Nanotorch/README.md

 - The implementation is still on so, the code in this repo is not fully complete.

 ## Collaboration
-- I'm open for collaboration this project and also in future  when I implement this project in either pure C or C++
+- I'm open for collaboration this project and also in future  when I implement this project in either pure C or C++.

-"""
+## Issues
+- If you face any issue in the mean time kindly notify me.